The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 \subsection{Atoms}

-We start by finding examples of curves with positive dimensional stabilizers.
-These curves are crucial to our analysis of the valuative criteria for the existence of a separated good moduli space since every non-degenerate isotrivial degeneration of curves has a special fiber with positive dimensional stabilizers.
-In this subsection, we assume that every curve is defined over an algebraically closed base field.
+We start by finding examples of curves with positive-dimensional stabilizers.
+These curves are crucial to our analysis of the valuative criterion for the existence of a separated good moduli space, since every non-degenerate isotrivial degeneration of curves has a special fiber with positive-dimensional stabilizers.